aybassiouny/OpenFaceCpp/README.md

 # Install
 For Linux, run install.sh.
 For the resulting executable to run, you need to download models first from: and place it in same folder with executable.

+In order to run the executable you will need to download [dlib's model](http://sourceforge.net/projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2) file and place it in the root directory.

 For Windows, first cmake Lib/Unittest++, build it, then cmake the root directory.